 President's Blog

-Luann Budd shares what’s she’s learned about how we can stay close to Jesus as we seek to live well.
+Luann Budd, President of NEWIM, shares what’s she’s learned about how we can stay close to Jesus as we seek to lead well.

 We often talk about the power of prayer and share stories about godly men and women who moved mountains with their prayers.
 In Jr. High, I remember reading a book on prayer that encouraged me to claim the promise of James 5:16, "The fervent, effectual prayer of a righteous man availeth much."
 So, I prayed fervently, multiple times a day, the most effectual prayers I could